framps/raspiBackupDoc/en/src/how-to-retrieve-single-files-or-directories-from-the-backup.md

 Sometimes a complete restore of the entire system is not required, but only individual file(s) or directories.
 This is not directly supported by *raspiBackup*.
-Since *raspiBackup* only uses standard Linux tools to restore the entire system to restore the entire system, this can be done manually for all backup types.
+Since *raspiBackup* only uses standard Linux tools to restore the entire system, this can be done manually for all backup types.

-However, these activities must be carried out on a Linux system. system.
+However, these activities must be carried out on a Linux system.

 The easiest way to do this is with rsync backups. dd and tar backups require a few additional steps on the command line.